-1. When addressing conflicting medical evidence, decision-makers will not automatically prefer the medical evidence of one category of physicians or practitioners to that of another.
-However, the opinion of a specialist concerning his/her area of specialty should generally be preferred to the opinion of a general practitioner.
+- When addressing conflicting medical evidence, decision-makers will not automatically prefer the medical evidence of one category of physicians or practitioners to that of another.
+However, the opinion of a specialist concerning his/her area of specialty should generally be preferred to the opinion of a general practitioner. - ii) Subject to paragraph i) above, decision-makers shall consider all of the following criteria in deciding what weight to give to medical evidence: - A) the expertise of the individual providing the opinion, - B) the opportunity of the individual providing the opinion to examine the worker, - C) the timeliness of the examination and report relative to the issue, - D) the correctness of the facts and assumptions relied upon by the provider of the opinion,

-- (a) the expertise of the individual providing the opinion, - (b) the opportunity of the individual providing the opinion to examine the worker, - (c) the timeliness of the examination and report relative to the issue, - (d) the correctness of the facts and assumptions relied upon by the provider of the opinion, - (e) any issues of bias or objectivity with the opinion, - (f) objective versus subjective medical evidence (see "Definitions" section), and - (g) the findings of any relevant scientific studies referenced by a medical practitioner, as defined by the Act. - 3.
-Where the medical evidence conflicts, and the weight cannot readily be determined by applying the above criteria, the decisionmaker may consult with the WCH&SB medical consultant (or in the case of an appeal committee, the provision in the Act for independent medical examinations will govern) to: - (a) determine whether all appropriate medical evidence has been obtained, - (b) determine if further investigations and/or medical examinations are required, or - (c) obtain an opinion regarding the weight of the medical evidence.
+- E) any issues of bias or objectivity with the opinion, - F) objective versus subjective medical evidence (see "Definitions"), and - G) the findings of any relevant scientific studies referenced by a medical practitioner, as defined by the Act. - iii) Where the medical evidence conflicts and the weight cannot readily be determined by applying the above criteria, the decision-maker may consult with the YWCHSB medical consultant (or in the case of an appeal committee, the provision in the Act for independent medical examinations will govern) to: - A) determine whether all appropriate medical evidence has been obtained, - B) determine if further investigations and/or medical examinations are required, or - C) obtain an opinion regarding the weight of the medical evidence.
 (Where the medical consultant has had prior involvement and a potential conflict exists, the alternate medical consultant will provide the opinion.)